-Driving through southern Spain provides an experience that you just can’t replicate by visiting the big cities of Spain like Madrid or Barcelona.
+Driving through southern Spain provides an experience that you just can’t replicate by visiting the big cities like Madrid or Barcelona.
 Exploring Andalusia, you will pass through fields of waving sunflowers and hill after hill of olive groves as you wind through dusty mountains to end up at the beautiful beaches in Costa del Sol.
 From the oldest bullring in Spain to UNESCO World Heritage sites; from small, charming pueblos blancos to crowded beaches and amusement parks, a southern Spain vacation has a lot to offer — but first you have to get there.

 Kick off your stay in southern Spain with two days in Seville.
 Here you’ll have a chance to get immersed in Spanish culture by exploring the largest Gothic cathedral, visiting a palace which is still used as royal residence, seeing a flamenco show, and discovering the city by foot, boat or carriage.
-(See Five Things to do in Seville for more suggestions.)

-You’ll then want to pick up your car and head to the coast, with a couple of pitstops or day trips along the way.
+You’ll then want to pick up your car and head to the coast, with a couple of pit stops or day trips along the way.

 If you take a day to drive to Marbella on the coast, you’ll have time to explore a couple of Andalusia’s famous white towns (or Pueblos Blancos).
 Arabic in design, these towns are named for their stark whitewashed buildings that gleam against the background of the blue sky and are adorned only by the flowers dripping from windowsills.